 - Compression stockings

-Before approaching any surgery or treatment, a patient should be compliant with compression stockings.
+Before approaching any surgery or treatment, a patient should opt for compression stockings.

-Compression stockings may not eliminate varicose veins or may be unable to prevent the development of new varicose veins, but they help to reduce inflammation and the overall progression of the disease process.
+Compression stockings may not eliminate varicose veins or unable to prevent the development of new varicose veins, but they help to reduce inflammation and other symptoms.
 These stockings help to move blood efficiently in the limbs.

 Compression stockings put external pressure on the legs to encourage blood flow towards the heart.